Open Paper LogoOpen Paper

 Table 1: Aggregate performance of all evaluated models across the OpenPaper benchmark.
 Models are sorted by a composite of citation-grounding and answer-quality scores.
 Best scores in each column are bolded.

-The citation-grounding metrics discriminate; the judge metrics largely saturate.
+The citation-grounding metrics discriminate; the evaluator metrics largely saturate.
 The largest cross-provider spread sits in refusal_correctness (0.478–0.870, a 39-point gap on a 0–1 scale) and section_coverage (0.636–0.955, a 32-point gap). citation_precision (0.491–0.776, a 28-point gap) and citation_accuracy (0.700–0.845, a 14-point gap) follow.
-The LLM judge, by contrast, separates the field by far less: factual_accuracy (4.745–5.000, a 0.255-point gap on a 1–5 scale) and completeness (4.571–4.980, a 0.409-point gap).
+The LLM evaluator, by contrast, separates the field by far less: factual_accuracy (4.745–5.000, a 0.255-point gap on a 1–5 scale) and completeness (4.571–4.980, a 0.409-point gap).
 We read this as "frontier-tier models are uniformly correct on the kinds of factual claims the dataset asks about, but they vary substantially in which evidence they choose to cite and whether that evidence is verifiable " — exactly the distinction the citation metrics were designed to expose.

 No single system dominates.
-Gemini Pro leads on composite quality, but four different models top at least one metric in Table 1 — every system is best at something and weakest at something else.
+Gemini 3.1 Pro leads on composite quality, but four different models top at least one metric in Table 1 — every system is best at something and weakest at something else.
 Claude Opus 4.7 illustrates the pattern: it ties for the most complete answers but has the lowest citation precision, the signature of a verbose model that finds the right answers and then over-cites.
-The two Cerebras-hosted models stake out a separate speed-quality frontier: Zai GLM 4.7 reaches near-frontier quality at roughly a third of Gemini Pro's latency, and GPT-OSS-120B is six times faster than Gemini Pro at the cost of meaningful ground on refusal correctness and coverage.
+The two Cerebras-hosted models stake out a separate speed-quality frontier: Zai GLM 4.7 reaches near-frontier quality at roughly a third of Gemini 3.1 Pro's latency, and GPT-OSS-120B is six times faster than Gemini 3.1 Pro at the cost of meaningful ground on refusal correctness and coverage.
 The faster variants from the closed-model providers do not form a comparable frontier — they sit in the same latency band as the default models.

 Multi-hop is the consistently hardest slice.
 Across the eight systems, multi-hop questions show the widest spread on every metric: section_coverage (0.542–0.958, a 42-point gap on a 0–1 scale), citation_accuracy (0.444–0.821, a 38-point gap), factual_accuracy (4.417–5.000, a 0.583-point gap on a 1–5 scale), and completeness (4.000–5.000, a full 1.000-point gap).
 Lookup and comprehension are partially saturated — every system hits at least 0.703 on lookup citation accuracy, and factual_accuracy on lookup never drops below 4.829 — confirming the original observation from the spec that single-passage retrieval has become an easy slice for current models.
 The decision to add multi-hop and adversarial categories after observing saturation on the original lookup-only dataset is borne out by the spread numbers: those two categories now drive most of the cross-system signal.

-Figure 6: Multi-hop Performance Drop.
+Multi-hop Performance Drop Figure 6: Multi-hop Performance Drop.
 A comparison of section coverage on lookup versus multi-hop questions.
 While most models achieve near-perfect coverage on simple lookups (green), performance degrades and spreads significantly on multi-hop questions (red).

 Adversarial behavior splits the field cleanly.
 On adversarial questions, the model is asked something whose premise is false or whose answer is not in the paper.
 The correct response is to identify the false premise and either refuse or refute with grounded evidence.
-The new refusal_correctness metric — which marks a row correct when every cited passage is verifiable in the paper text (i.e., the model didn't fabricate evidence to support its refutation) — produces the largest cross-provider gap of any metric: Gemini Pro and GPT-4.1 score 0.870, the next tier (GPT-5.4, Zai GLM 4.7) scores 0.783, the Claude pair scores 0.739, Gemini Flash scores 0.652, and GPT-OSS-120B scores 0.478.
-The judge's factual_accuracy on adversarial spans 4.478–5.000, a similar shape to refusal but compressed into the top of the scale; the deterministic refusal metric gives a more readable signal.
+The new refusal_correctness metric — which marks a row correct when every cited passage is verifiable in the paper text (i.e., the model didn't fabricate evidence to support its refutation) — produces the largest cross-provider gap of any metric: Gemini 3.1 Pro and GPT-4.1 score 0.870, the next tier (GPT-5.4, Zai GLM 4.7) scores 0.783, the Claude pair scores 0.739, Gemini 3 Flash scores 0.652, and GPT-OSS-120B scores 0.478.
+The evaluator's factual_accuracy on adversarial spans 4.478–5.000, a similar shape to refusal but compressed into the top of the scale; the deterministic refusal metric gives a more readable signal.

 Performance varies significantly by subject matter.
 Across the 100-question sample, difficulty is not uniform.
 Aggregating the strict citation metrics (Precision, Coverage, Accuracy, Refusal) reveals a clear gradient of domain difficulty.
 Models perform relatively well and consistently on topics like Economics and History/Humanities.
 Conversely, Education and Machine Learning proved to be the most challenging domains, exhibiting the lowest median scores and the widest variance across models.
 Intermediate domains like Psychology maintain a relatively strong median, while Biology shows a notable spread of lower-performing outliers despite a decent median.

-Figure 7: Domain Difficulty Variation.
+Domain Difficulty Variation Figure 7: Domain Difficulty Variation.
 The domains ordered from highest to lowest median performance on the strict citation metrics.
 Black dots represent individual model scores, illustrating the lower medians and widening spreads on domains like Machine Learning and Education.

 Related Work